azat-co/aws-intermediate/labs/4-codedeploy.md

 aws s3 mb s3://node-app-pipeline-bucket-346128301596 --region us-west-2
 ```

+Save the bucket name somewhere.
+We'll need it in the future.

-You will need a role for the pipeline.
+Next, you will need a role for the pipeline.
 It will need to have two things: trust policy and inline policy.

 First, create a role with the trust policy document from a file.
 This is the trust policy document: